mondweep/agentic-ai-security-demo-rela8group-ciso-london-summit/presentation/KEYNOTE-SCRIPT.md

 **[Walk to the side of the stage]**

-"For example, at the Model layer, we're not worried about SQL injection—we're worried about **prompt injection**.
-At the Extensions layer, we're not patching buffer overflows—we're defending against **plugin supply chain attacks**.
-And at the Data layer, we discovered something fascinating: **RAG memory poisoning**."
+"For example, at the Foundational Models layer, we're not worried about SQL injection—we're worried about **prompt injection**.
+At the Agent Ecosystem layer, we're not patching buffer overflows—we're defending against **plugin supply chain attacks**.
+And at the Data Operations layer, we discovered something fascinating: **RAG memory poisoning**."

 **[TIMING CHECK: 3 minutes elapsed]**